Propeller repair and modification

 Hydrex not only offers repair services, but can also help customers when they have the need for preventive or other special custom projects.
-At the end of 2010, for example, preventive modifications were made in Bremerhaven to the blades of three ice-going sister vessels.
-When several of this customer’s vessels suffered damage and the propellers needed cropping after the 2009-2010 winter, the owner wanted to find a way to prevent this from occurring to his other container vessels.
-When the 2010-2011 winter promised to be equally harsh, he wanted to give the blades extra strength and make them less susceptible to damage from ice or other debris.
+For example, preventive modifications were made in Bremerhaven to the blades of three ice-going sister vessels.
+When several of this customer’s vessels suffered damage and the propellers needed cropping after the winter, the owner wanted to find a way to prevent this from occurring to his other container vessels.
+When the next winter promised to be equally harsh, he wanted to give the blades extra strength and make them less susceptible to damage from ice or other debris.
 This was done by modifying the blades to a very specific design that made them less prone to damage while keeping the performance of the propeller as close to optimum as possible.
 The operation was performed in close communication with the manufacturer of the propellers.

 Hydrex can install all types of propeller cone fins underwater, economically, and almost anywhere.
 As a result of the underwater operation an owner can instantly start benefitting from the fuel savings a propeller cone fin brings.
 He does not have to wait until the next scheduled drydocking for the installation.

 Propeller caps like these can recover energy loss of a propeller hub vortex in the propeller’s slipstream.
 This decreases fuel consumption from 3% up to 5% and reduces cavitation on rudders and hulls.
 Propeller cone fins can be tailor-made for any size and make of propeller, on both new build or in-service vessels.